The CO2 Laser in the Promotional Sector: An Evolving Technology

 Wood and Bamboo Processing

-In the woodworking sector, the 10.6μm laser emerges as the preferred choice.
-Its ability to produce deep marks with excellent natural contrast, coupled with faster processing speed and better cost-effectiveness, makes it particularly suitable for this type of application.
-The technology allows for high quality results while keeping operating costs low, a crucial factor in the promotional sector.
+In the area of wood materials processing, the 10.6μm laser emerges as the preferred choice.
+Its ability to make deep marks with excellent natural contrast, coupled with faster processing speed and better cost-effectiveness, makes it particularly suitable for this type of application.
+The technology enables high-quality results while keeping operating costs low, a crucial factor in the promotional industry.

 marcatura-su-bicchiere-legno-1024x746 The CO2 Laser in the Promotional Sector: An Evolving Technology